Print

 Instructions

-1. Make the dough: Whisk the flour, sugar, and salt together in a large bowl.
+1. Make the dough: In a large bowl, whisk the flour, sugar, and salt together.
 Place the cold and cubed butter on top.
-Gently toss the flour and butter together with your hands, and then briefly rub the butter into the flour to begin combining them, as you can see in the video tutorial above.
+Gently toss the flour and butter together with your hands, and then briefly rub the butter into the flour to begin combining them, as you can see in the video tutorial.
 You do not want to break down the butter too much in this step.
-This step is only possible if the butter is very cold because if the butter is warm, you’ll end up with paste.
 I do not recommend a food processor, pastry cutter, or mixer for this step because it will break down the butter too much.

 2. At this point, the butter is still in large cubes/chunks.
-Begin adding the ice cold water 1 Tablespoon (15ml) at a time until dough forms 1 large shaggy clump in your bowl.
-Use your hands to toss the mixture together after you add each Tablespoon.
-(I usually start with 2 Tablespoons (30ml) of water before I begin tossing together.)
+Begin adding the ice-cold water, 1 Tablespoon (15g/ml) at a time, using your hands to toss the mixture together after each addition.
+(I usually start with 2 Tablespoons of water before I begin tossing together.)
 You can use a spatula or spoon for tossing, but I really do recommend your hands so you get a good feel of the dough.
-As the dough begins to hydrate after about 4 Tablespoons (60ml) of water, you can start lightly squeezing or clumping the dough together with your hands to help bring it together.
-Mixture will still be very shaggy, as you can see in the video above and photos below.
-If your dough feels sticky and wet before adding 6 Tablespoons of water, your butter was likely too warm– you can continue with the recipe, but the dough will not be as flaky.
+As the dough begins to hydrate after about 4 Tablespoons of water, you can start lightly squeezing or clumping the dough together with your hands to help bring it together.
+Mixture will still be very shaggy, as you can see in the video and photos.
+If your dough feels sticky and wet before adding 6 Tablespoons of water, mix in 1 Tablespoon of flour (your butter was likely too warm—you can continue with the recipe, but the dough may not be as flaky).

 3. Pour the shaggy clump of dough out onto a lightly floured work surface.
-There will still be large chunks of butter at this point and that’s a good thing.
-Begin patting the dough down with lightly floured hands until it’s 3/4 – 1 inch thick, about a 5×8 inch rectangle.
+There should still be large chunks of butter at this point.
+With lightly floured hands, begin patting the dough down until it’s 3/4–1 inch thick, about a 5×8-inch rectangle.
 Fold the dough into thirds as if you were folding a business letter.
 Use your hands to gently flatten and smooth out any cracks in your dough.
-Wrap it up tightly in plastic wrap, parchment paper, or aluminum foil, or place into any tightly sealed container.
+Wrap it tightly in plastic wrap or parchment paper, or place into an airtight container.

-4. 1st refrigeration: Refrigerate dough for at least 2 hours and up to 24 hours.
+4. 1st refrigeration: Refrigerate the dough for at least 2 hours and up to 24 hours.

-6. 2nd Refrigeration: Wrap up/seal tightly and refrigerate for at least 15 minutes and up to 24 hours before using in your recipe.
+6. 2nd Refrigeration: Wrap the dough tightly and refrigerate for at least 15 minutes and up to 24 hours before using in your recipe.
 You can also freeze the dough at this point.
-See freezing instructions.
+See Notes.

 Notes